-- Featured Book! --

 QUESTION: Land Circle has some very funny essays and poems, but also some very sad ones.
 What can you tell us about the hard times you went through?

-Land Circle was written was extremely difficult.
+The period of my life from which Land Circle was written was extremely difficult.
 I'd found love again after a disastrous first marriage in which I remained far too long, and which took me away from my homeland.
 And then I lost my husband, and it seemed that my father's decline was likely to mean I would lose the ranch as well.

 So I tried to make alternate plans.
 I bought into a retreat in northern New Mexico near Vallecitos, and grew to love that country-- and then economic necessity forced it to be sold as well.